Mlandau21/govbeacon-prompts/SAMgov_Opportunity_Summarization_Prompt.md

 - One or more **document summaries** previously generated from attachments related to this opportunity

 Your task is to generate:
-1. A **Full Summary** (≤500 words) — structured, factual, and easy to scan with narrative flow.
+1. A **Full Summary** (≤500 words) — structured, factual, and easy to scan with narrative flow, wrapped in JSON tags.
-2. A **Short Summary** (≤130 words) — a complete, readable overview with purpose, context, and key action details, formatted for fast scanning.
+2. A **Short Summary** (≤130 words) — a concise, narrative overview with context, set-aside details, and action items, also wrapped in JSON tags.

 The summaries should read like a professional BD/capture briefing: **what the opportunity is, who it’s for, why it matters, and how to respond**, without speculation or filler.